-The Society1 of Clerks-at-the-Table in Commonwealth Parliaments exists to:
+The Society of Clerks-at-the-Table in Commonwealth Parliaments exists to:

 This Web site is meant to assist members in pursuing these objectives and to promote greater communication amongst the Society’s members.

-The 50th General Meeting of the Society will take place in South Africa in September of 2013.
-All members of the Society are invited to attend.
+The 57th General Meeting of the Society will take place in Accra, Ghana in September of 2023 (precise dates to be confirmed).

 The Society was founded in 1932 by Owen Clough, a former Clerk of the Senate of South Africa.
 In 1903 Clough had accompanied the South African representative to the Delhi Durbar and when Sir Howard D’Egville founded the Empire (now Commonwealth) Parliamentary Association (CPA), Clough became the South African branch secretary which gave him the opportunity to visit Australia and Canada.
 As a result, on his retirement from the Clerkship of the Senate, Clough determined to do for the officers of Parliaments what D’Egville had already done for their Members.